-PlanRadar undertakes to process data only in the context of the client’s written orders.
-If PlanRadar receives an official order to publish data of the client, it must – insofar as legally permissible – inform the client immediately and refer it to the authority.
+PlanRadar undertakes to process data only in the context of the Customer’s written orders.
+If PlanRadar receives an official order to publish data of the Customer, it must – insofar as legally permissible – inform the Customer immediately and refer it to the authority.

-PlanRadar declares legally binding that all persons commissioned with data processing are obligated to confidentiality prior to commencement of the activity or that they are subject to an appropriate statutory confidentiality obligation.
+PlanRadar makes a legally binding declaration that all persons commissioned with data processing are obligated to confidentiality prior to commencement of the activity or that they are subject to an appropriate statutory confidentiality obligation.

-PlanRadar declares legally binding that all necessary measures have been taken to ensure the security of processing under Art.
+PlanRadar makes a legally binding declaration that all necessary measures have been taken to ensure the security of processing under Art.
 32 DSGVO.

-PlanRadar takes the technical and organizational measures, so that the client can fulfill the rights of the data subject under Chapter III of the GDPR at any time (information, disclosure, correction and deletion, data portability, opposition, as well as automated decision-making in individual cases) within the statutory periods and leaves the customer all necessary information.
+PlanRadar takes the technical and organisational measures so that the client can fulfill the rights of the data subject under Chapter III of the GDPR at any time (information, disclosure, correction and deletion, data portability, opposition, as well as automated decision-making in individual cases) within the statutory periods and leaves the Customer all necessary information.
 If such a request is made to PlanRadar and it indicates that the applicant mistakenly considers it the principal of the data application operated by it, PlanRadar must immediately forward the request to the principal and notify the applicant.

-With regard to the processing of the data provided by the customer, the client is granted the right to inspect and check at any time, even if it is also commissioned by third parties.
-PlanRadar undertakes to provide the client with the information necessary to control compliance with the obligations set out in this agreement.
+With regard to the processing of the data provided by the Customer, the Customer is granted the right to inspect and check at any time, even if they commission a third party to do so.
+PlanRadar undertakes to provide the Customer with the information necessary to monitor compliance with the obligations set out in this agreement.

-PlanRadar is required after the termination of this agreement to destroy all processing results and records that contain data on behalf of the principal.
+After the termination of this agreement, PlanRadar is required to destroy all processing results and records that contain data by order of the Customer.

-PlanRadar must immediately notify the client if PlanRadar believes that the client’s instructions violate the data protection provisions of the European Union or the member states.
+PlanRadar must immediately notify the Customer if PlanRadar believes that the Customer’s instructions violate the data protection provisions of the European Union or the member states.

 6. Place of execution